alcarinn/alcarinn.github.io/README.md

 On the mainlines, we observe that parties tend to talk more about more powerful parties and parties from which they are ideologically distant.
 Some parties have alliances, so mentions of each other can be high, as it is the case for the VERTS with the PS.
 The PS being the main opposition to UDC's majority in Switzerland, they adopted a strategy of mentioning (criticizing) UDC, they talk about them nearly 6 times more than the others parties combined.

-Finally, one strategy in communication catches the eye: <b>don't mention the Green Liberal party (PVL).</b>
+Finally, one communication strategy catches the eye: <b>don't mention the Green Liberal Party (PVL).</b>

 ## Who's talking ?
 Aside from the information released by each party through their Twitter account, we analyze the appearances of representatives of each party on RTS.
-RTS is the media where a large number of the romandy population get information about the political parties and their views.
+RTS is the media where a large number of the Romandy population get information about the political parties and their views.
 Therefore, the representation of each party on these platforms is crucial for them to convey their messages.
 Below is a comparison between the contributors appearing in RTS broadcasts during the 2015 and 2019 election years.

 <div id="contributorProportions" style="min-width: 310px; height: 400px; margin: auto"></div>

 > **Which party uses more emojis ?**<br>
 The green party uses nearly two times more emojis than any other party.
-In fact, even their name on twitter, Les VERTS suisses 🌻 contains an emoji.
+In fact, even their name on Twitter, Les VERTS suisses 🌻 contains an emoji.
 Their most used emoji is 🌍.

 # 3. Topics to pick